elegant-scipy/elegant-scipy/markdown/ch4.markdown

 multiplication operations).
 Repeating this operation$N$times, once for each sinusoid, then gives $N^2$ operations.

-[^big_O]: In computer science, the computational cost of an algorithm is often expressed in "Big O" notation.
+[^big_O]: In computer science, the computational cost of an algorithm
+          is often expressed in "Big O" notation.
 The notation gives us an indication of how an algorithm's execution time scales with an increasing number of elements.
 If an algorithm is $O(N)$, it means its execution time increases linearly with the number of input elements (for example, searching for a given value in an unsorted list is $O(N)$).
-Bubble sort is an example of an $O(N^2)$ algorithm;
- the exact number of operations performed may, hypothetically, be $N + 1/2 N^2$, meaning that the computational cost grows quadratically with the number of input elements.
+Bubble sort is an example of an $O(N^2)$ algorithm; the exact number of operations performed may, hypothetically, be $N + 1/2 N^2$, meaning that the computational cost grows quadratically with the number of input elements.

 Now, contrast that with the fast Fourier transform, which is $\mathcal{O}(N \log N)$ in the ideal case due to the clever re-use of calculations—a great improvement!
-However, the classical Cooley-Tukey algorithm implemented in FFTPACK recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for "smooth" input lengths (an input length is considered smooth when its largest prime factor is small).
+However, the classical Cooley-Tukey algorithm implemented in FFTPACK (and used by SciPy) recursively breaks up the transform into smaller (prime-sized) pieces and only shows this improvement for "smooth" input lengths (an input length is considered smooth when its largest prime factor is small).
 For large prime sized pieces, the